-The Fellowship David Hume Fellowship is for 3-6 months in the academic year 2016-17.
+The Fellowship David Hume Fellowship is for 3-4 months in the academic year 2017-18.
 The David Hume Fellow will be an established scholar in any aspect of Hume studies.
-The Fellowship, which will be offered annually for five years, is intended to provide an opportunity for scholars to come to Edinburgh to work on the important Hume resources available in the city’s libraries and archives.
+The Fellowship, which is being offered annually for five years, is intended to provide an opportunity for scholars to come to Edinburgh to work on the important Hume resources available in the city’s libraries and archives.
 The successful applicant will be expected to be in residence in Edinburgh for the duration of the Fellowship and to participate fully in IASH activities.

-The fellowship provides a bursary of up to £10,000 towards travel and accommodation.
+The 2017-18 fellowship provides a bursary of £5,000 towards travel and accommodation.
 We are grateful to The Hume Society, the Scots Philosophical Association and to IASH Fellows and supporters who have made it possible for us to offer this Fellowship.

 The closing date

 The closing date for the receipt of the next round of applications is 28 February 2017.

 - A minimum of two and a maximum of three confidential references are required.